petermuller/IndexStormer/README.md

 can pass arguments into the Reqr constructor to change the URL or delay time between new request threads.
 Use the 'url' and 'delay' args in Reqr to set these.

+By default the script will ramp from 1 character to the number of characters in the length parameter specified in the brute call.
+To instead do one set of characters at a time, change ramp to False and length to your desired string length.

 Running
 -------
 This script can be run by simply running